var vs let vs const in JavaScript

 3. const

-is another ES6 addition and stands for "constant."
+const is another ES6 addition and stands for "constant."
 It is

-but with one major difference: once a
+similar to let but with one major difference: once a

-variable is assigned, it cannot be reassigned.
+const variable is assigned, it cannot be reassigned.

-Key Features of const
+Key Features of const:

 -